Analyzing Human-Human Interactions: A Survey: Recognition from handcrafted features

 This issue is mitigated when employing Deformable Parts Models (DPMs) \citep{felzenszwalb2010object}.
 Here, an articulated object such as a person or multiple interacting people are modeled as a set of parts and deformations between them.
 This allows for more flexibility in the spatial layout of the parts.
 As such, parts that are generally well detected, e.g. a person's head, can be coupled with parts that are traditionally more challenging to detect, such as a lower arm. \citep{lu2015human} use a DPM as a prior to localize the rough outline of a person.
 Optical flow is then used to propagate the outline to subsequent frames.
-The resulting volume is then segmented into supervoxels, to refine the person's outline in each frame, and classify the action. \citet{van2018hands} use interaction-specific DPMs with poselet parts \citep{bourdev2010detecting} to locate people in poses characteristic for a given interaction.
+The resulting volume is then segmented into supervoxels to refine the person's outline in each frame, and classified as action. \citet{van2018hands} use interaction-specific DPMs with poselet parts \citep{bourdev2010detecting} to locate people in poses characteristic for a given interaction.
 Instead of encoding the orientation of (pairs of) limbs as poselets, DPMs can also include a larger number of articulations by using a mixture of parts \citep{yang2011articulated}.
 This approach has been used to describe the joint poses of two interacting people \citep{yang2012recognizing}.
-The parts in DPMs have a fixed relative scale. \citet{hoai2014talking} extend the model to account for deformations in scale.
-Similarity with template examples of typical interactions are then used to rank the detection scores.
-The main constraint of this method is that it is used primarily for TV material, with an emphasis towards upper body movement.

-To account for more variation in the temporal performance of interactions, authors have introduced various methods. \citet{ji2017new} model the changes in HOG descriptors over time using a Hidden Markov Model (HMM).
-Based on the distance between two people, they consider the frame to be in the start, middle or end stage of the interaction.
-The HMM scores for the stages are fused for the final classification.
-The same rationale of splitting an interaction into phases has been adopted by \citet{cao2013recognize}, who address the task of classifying a sequence with potentially missing frames.